edulinq/python-utils/README.md

 ## Configuration System

 This project provides a configuration system that supplies configuration options to a command line interface (CLI) tool.
-Specify a different file name when calling the configuration system to change it.
 For this documentation, the default file name (`edq-config.json`) is used.
+Specify a different file name when calling the configuration system to change the default.

 ### Configuration Sources